Platelet Rich Plasma PRP Therapy

 Mechanism of PRP

 Once the preparation of platelet-rich plasma is completed, it will be injected into the damaged tissue area or to aid in healing for cosmetic purposes.
-In some cases, the practitioner will use an ultrasound to guide the injection into the injection location.
+In some cases, the practitioner will use an ultrasound to guide the injection into the specific injection location.
+This is done only if necessary as PRP growth factors will naturally migrate to the area of inflamation or trauma.

 Once the platelet-rich plasma growth factors are injected, the cascade of regenerative mechanisms will go to work for about 7-10 days.
 Generally, the number of platelets and growth factors in the area will determine to some extent the tissue healing rate.
 Since there are many factors in play, this is not an exact science.
-A lot will also depend on the overall metabolic health and status of the patient prior to the procedure.
+A lot will also depend on the overall metabolic health of the patient.

 PRP Versus Stem Cell Therapy